temporalio/documentation/docs/application-development-guide.md

 #### Send Signal from Client

-When a Signal is sent successfully from the Temporal Client you will see the [WorkflowExecutionSignaled](/docs/references/events#workflowexecutionsignaled) Event in the Event History of the Workflow that receives the Signal.
+When a Signal is sent successfully from the Temporal Client, the [WorkflowExecutionSignaled](/docs/references/events#workflowexecutionsignaled) Event appears in the Event History of the Workflow that receives the Signal.

 <Tabs
 defaultValue="go"